kneasle/wheatley/README.md

 However, by default it will adjust only to changes to overall rhythm - it will ignore individual bells holding up and ring in the 'right' place regardless.

-It's also very easy to use - run the command and it will ring with you after anyone calls `Look to` in Ringing Room.
+Only one ringer needs to run the command and it will ring with you after anyone calls `Look to` in Ringing Room.
 It understands `Go`, `Look to`, `That's all` and `Stand next` in Ringing Room, but currently can only ring plain courses of any given method (or touches from CompLib).

 ### Notable features
 - Configurable rhythm detection that updates in real time